 You can read 7 Protein Free Moisturising Hair Treatments For Curly Hair and 7 Protein Treatments To Strengthen Curly Hair for product suggestion and 2 Things You Need To Know To Build Your Hair Routine help you decide how often to do these treatments in your hair routine.

 When it comes to split ends prevention is the best remedy and one of the best ways you can do this is to regularly trim your curly hair.
 I like to do it in a 3 to a 4-month interval.
 Of course, this schedule will depend on your hair care practices.
 If you use heat for styling with some frequency then you may want to shorten the break between trimming sessions to prevent nasty split ends that can travel across the hair strand.

 However, by being consistent and infusing deep moisture into your hair through deep conditioning you are preventing hair dryness and consequently split ends.
-To increase moisture retention from the treatment do an overnight oil pre-poo beforehand.
-Oil adds nutrition to your hair, it will retain water inside the hair strand and help with elasticity.
+Another thing you can do is an overnight oil pre-poo with an oil that helps to keep the integrity of the cuticle layers such as grapeseed or wheat germ oil.